 Use track data

-The Tracks and LKL layers contain a variety of data that can be analyzed to understand the movements and performance of mobile workers.
+The Tracks, Track lines, and LKL layers contain a variety of data that can be analyzed to understand the movements and performance of mobile workers.
 Fields within these layers include altitude, speed, battery percentage of the mobile device, horizontal accuracy, and more.
 A complete list of fields can be found in Overview of the location tracking schema.

 Here are a few examples of how you can use track data: